-• Re-Nomination.
-The Nominating and Governance Committee assesses the qualifications, attributes, skills, contributions and independence of each Director on an annual basis, taking into account the Board's current composition, to determine whether the Director should be requested to stand for re-election and continue service on the Board.

-- Retirement Age.
+- Re-Nomination.
+The Governance and Sustainability Committee assesses the qualifications, attributes, skills, contributions and independence of each director on an annual basis, taking into account the Board's current composition, to determine whether the director should be requested to stand for re-election and continue service on the Board. - Retirement Age.
 A director will not be nominated for re-election after his or her 75th birthday. - Change of Responsibility of Non-Management Director.
-When a non-management director's principal occupation or business association changes substantially during his or her tenure as a Director, that Director shall tender his or her resignation for consideration by the Board.
-The Nominating and Governance Committee will consider the tendered resignation and recommend to the Board the action, if any, to be taken with respect to the resignation. - Former Chief Executive Officer.
+When a non-management director's principal occupation or business association changes substantially during his or her as a director, that director shall tender his or her resignation for consideration by the Board.
+The Governance and Sustainability Committee will consider the tendered resignation and recommend to the Board the action, if any, to be taken with respect to the resignation. - Former Chief Executive Officer.
 When the Chief Executive Officer resigns or retires, he or she shall tender his or her resignation for consideration by the Board.
-The Nominating and Governance Committee will consider the tendered resignation and recommend to the Board the action, if any, to be taken with respect to the resignation. - Number of Other Directorships.
+The Governance and Sustainability Committee will consider the tendered resignation and recommend to the Board the action, if any, to be taken with respect to the resignation. - Number of Other Directorships.
 Directors are expected to commit sufficient time and attention to the activities of the Board.
-Except as approved by the Board, non-management Directors should not serve on more than three public company boards in addition to the Company's Board, and non-management Directors who serve as executive officer of a public company should not serve on a public company board other than the board of their own company.
-Non-management Directors should advise the Chairman of the Board, the Chairman of the Nominating and Governance Committee and the Corporate Secretary in advance of accepting an invitation to serve on another board.
+Except as approved by the Board, (i) directors who serve as executive officers of a public company, including the Company, should not serve on more than one outside public company board and (ii) other directors should not serve on more than three public company boards in addition to the Company's Board.
+The Governance and Sustainability Committee conducts an annual review of director commitments in connection with its recommendation of directors for election to the Board at the annual meeting of shareholders, with consideration given to public company board service and leadership roles and other outside commitments.
+Directors should advise the Chairman of the Board, the Chairman of the Governance and Sustainability Committee and the Corporate Secretary in advance of accepting an invitation to serve on another board.

 Voting for Directors.
-Article Eleventh ("Article Eleventh") of the Company's Amended and Restated Articles of Incorporation, as amended, provides, among other things, that, at each meeting of shareholders for the election of Directors at which a quorum is present, a nominee for election as a Director in an uncontested election (as defined in Article Eleventh) shall be elected to the Board if the number of votes cast for such nominee's election exceeds the number of votes cast against such nominee's election.
-Any nominee for Director who is not elected by shareholders in an uncontested election because he or she did not receive a greater number of votes for his or her election than against such election, and who remains on the Board as a Director in accordance with Section 2.5 of the Restated Code of Regulations, will promptly tender his or her resignation to the Chairman of the Board following certification of the shareholder vote.
-Within 90 days following the certification of the shareholder vote, the Nominating and Governance Committee will make a recommendation to the Board as to whether to accept the tendered resignation.
+Article Eleventh ("Article Eleventh") of the Company's Amended and Restated Articles of Incorporation, as amended, provides, among other things, that, at each meeting of shareholders for the election of directors at which a quorum is present, a nominee for election as a director in an uncontested election (as defined in Article Eleventh) shall be elected to the Board if the number of votes cast for such nominee's election exceeds the number of votes cast against such nominee's election.
+Any nominee for director who is not elected by shareholders in an uncontested election because he or she did not receive a greater number of votes for his or her election than against such election, and who remains on the Board as a director in accordance with Section 2.5 of the Restated Code of Regulations, will promptly tender his or her resignation to the Chairman of the Board following certification of the shareholder vote.
+Within 90 days following the certification of the shareholder vote, the Governance and Sustainability Committee will make a recommendation to the Board as to whether to accept the tendered resignation.
 Promptly following such recommendation, the Board will act on the tendered resignation and publicly disclose its decision regarding the tendered resignation and the rationale behind the decision.
-Any Director who tenders his or her resignation pursuant to this provision is expected to recuse himself or herself from voting on the recommendation of the Nominating and Governance Committee or the decision of the Board with respect to his or her resignation.
+Any director who tenders his or her resignation pursuant to this provision is expected to recuse himself or herself from voting on the recommendation of the Governance and Sustainability Committee or the decision of the Board with respect to his or her resignation.